CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 Access SD Connect to store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
 Encrypted data upload is possible via web-browser or programmatically.

 ####  [Analyse and compute with SD Desktop](./sd_desktop.md)
-Set up your virtual Desktop to analyse from your webbrowser sensitive data stored in SD Connect or via Sd Apply for reuse.
+Set up your virtual Desktop to analyse sensitive data securely from your web-browser.